frzn23/parser/README.md

 * Handles resumes in both PDF and DOCX formats.
 * Uses regular expressions and font size heuristics to identify relevant information.

+Note : sample resume have been included in the repo

 Dependencies

 This application relies on the following Python libraries: